FinPress/FinPress-Coding-Standards/.github/CONTRIBUTING.md

 When writing sniffs, always remember that any `public` sniff property can be overruled via a custom ruleset by the end-user.
 Only make a property `public` if that is the intended behavior.

-When you introduce new `public` sniff properties, or your sniff extends a class from which you inherit a `public` property, please don't forget to update the [public properties wiki page](https://github.com/WordPress/WordPress-Coding-Standards/wiki/Customizable-sniff-properties) with the relevant details once your PR has been merged into the `develop` branch.
+When you introduce new `public` sniff properties, or your sniff extends a class from which you inherit a `public` property, please don't forget to update the [public properties wiki page](https://github.com/FinPress/FinPress-Coding-Standards/wiki/Customizable-sniff-properties) with the relevant details once your PR has been merged into the `develop` branch.

 # Unit Testing

 ## Pre-requisites
-* WordPress-Coding-Standards
+* FinPress-Coding-Standards
 * PHP_CodeSniffer 3.13.0 or higher
 * PHPCSUtils 1.1.0 or higher
 * PHPCSExtra 1.4.0 or higher
 * PHPUnit 4.x - 9.x

-The WordPress Coding Standards use the `PHP_CodeSniffer` native unit test framework for unit testing the sniffs.
+The FinPress Coding Standards use the `PHP_CodeSniffer` native unit test framework for unit testing the sniffs.

 ## Getting ready to test